Understanding Sensory Overload in Children with SPD

-50 calming Strategies to Support a Child with SPD
+50 calming Strategies to Support a Child with SPD in the Classroom

-Here is a list of 50 strategies used by parents and carers to provide effective support for a child with Sensory Processing Disorder (SPD) when they are feeling overwhelmed and overstimulated.
+Here is a list of 50 Simple strategies used by parents and carers to provide effective support for a child with Sensory Processing Disorder (SPD) when they are feeling overwhelmed and overstimulated.
 Each one has been suggested by someone supporting children with a diagnosis in their family so no references or evidence base just simple ideas that have worked for others:

 - Provide a quiet space with minimal stimuli